faudio/faudio/doc/Error handling.md

 functions must be destroyed whether an error has occured or not.

-## Non-recoverable errors {#Nonrecoverable}
+## Non-recoverable errors {#id16834}

 Non-recoverable errors are those that occur outside the control of the both library user and the Audio Engine.
 They will usually log and terminate the process.

-# Logging {#Logging}
+# Logging {#id24103}

-The Audio Engine provides a simple global logging system.
+The Audio Engine provides a simple logging system.
 Non-recoverable errors are always logged.
 The user can add recoverable errors to the log using
 @ref doremir_audio_engine_log.
-Typically, this function is used with @ref doremir_check, as in:
+Typically, this function is used with
+@ref doremir_check, as in:

 ~~~
 if (doremir_check(value)) {